MikroElektronika/mikrosdk_click_v2/clicks/gnssmax2/README.md

 ## Example Description

-> This example demonstrates the use of GNSS MAX 2 click by reading and displaying the GNSS coordinates.
+> This example demonstrates the use of GNSS MAX 2 Click by reading and displaying the GNSS coordinates.

 **The demo application is composed of two sections :**